jumpingrivers/optiRum/README.md

 * `theme\_optimum` -- this produces a good looking frame for charts
 * `convertToXML` -- a lot of people are concerned about getting data out of XML, but it's difficult to find functions that put output data in XML, so this function takes XML functionality and wraps it neatly for such cases
 * `CJ.dt` -- a cross-join function for two data.tables
+* `wordwrap` = Change spaces to new lines in a string - great for plotting